 What is COVID-19?
-COVID-19 is a respiratory illness caused by a new coronavirus that was not identified in humans before December 2019.
-Coronaviruses are a large family of viruses that usually cause mild respiratory illnesses such as the common cold.
-Most people will recover on their own, but some people can develop more serious complications, such as pneumonia, and require medical care or hospitalization.
-Older people and people with chronic illnesses are more likely to get very sick from COVID-19.
+COVID-19 is a serious respiratory illness caused by a new coronavirus that was not identified in humans before December 2019.
+Some people have recovered on their own, but some people can develop more serious complications, such as pneumonia, and require medical care or hospitalization.
+ANYONE can contract the disease and possibly become very ill.

 How is COVID-19 Spread?
 The novel coronavirus that causes COVID-19 is spreading from person to person and the number of cases detected in Washington, nationally, and in other countries is growing.

 The risk of COVID-19 is not connected to race, ethnicity or nationality.
-There is no known cure, remedy or vaccine.
+There is no known cure but a vaccine is now being distributed.
 Please share accurate information with others to keep rumors and misinformation from spreading.

 What is the current state of COVID-19?
 COVID-19 is officially a pandemic - affecting every country on the planet.
 During this time, your life may be disrupted in a variety of ways.
-The state has taken action to prevent the spread of COVID-19 by prohibiting people from gathering, whether at school, work, or other settings.
-Learn more about Governor Inslee’s Stay Home, Stay Healthy order.
-The Washington state clearinghouse for all information related to COVID-19 is coronavirus.wa.gov.
+Please socially distance and wear a mask to prevent the spread of COVID-19.
+Learn more at coronavirus.wa.gov.